RarelyCharlie/rarelycharlie.github.io/_howto/referral-clicks.md

 - Do not reveal your 7 Cups screen name.
 Only your personal link is OK to reveal.

 (Slightly different rules apply to admins, therapists, and members of some teams.)

+### Interns
+If you are an [intern](https://rarelycharlie.github.io/glossary#intern), then referral clicks are only one way to do your required community outreach.
+You can also do your community outreach in ways that do not involve the Internet.

+Examples are posting flyers, publishing in newspapers and magazines, and giving presentations.
+If you reach out to your community in these other ways, you will not need so many referral clicks—or you might not need any at all.